|

 Pre-NTTDS (1983-1985)

-Monthly dances for members of the Lone Start State Dulcimer Society (LSSDS) had been going on for some time when Maureen Moore, having recently left Michigan dancing behind, and Kirk Hunter, fresh from fiddling for dances in Austin, came on the scene in 1982.
+Monthly dances for members of the Lone Star State Dulcimer Society (LSSDS) had been going on for some time when Maureen Moore, having recently left Michigan dancing behind, and Kirk Hunter, fresh from fiddling for dances in Austin, came on the scene in 1982.
 The dances were held after the LSSDS monthly meeting, dulcimer workshops, and pot-luck in Plymouth Park United Methodist Church in Irving, on the second Saturday of each month.

 Dulcimists Dana Hamilton and Annette Lindsey called these dances to 20 - 25 LSSDS members while many dulcimers played dance music.
 Maureen simply suggested to Dana that they advertise a little, open the dances to the public, and see what would happen.